pwrac/9-sweeper/README.md

 # PYSWEEPER
-A remake of Minesweeper with Python & Tkinter
+A simple remake of Minesweeper with Python & Tkinter

 ## Screenshots